Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Simulation Results

 The results are shown in Figure~\ref{fig:experiment-increasing-L}.
 As expected, the accuracy of the methods generally improves with more graphs, and although there is no specific method that dominates in all the scenarios considered, we observe that DC-MASE is the only one that consistently improves its performance with $L$ until perfect clustering is achieved.
 When the degree correction parameters are the same (left column), most of the methods perform accurately, especially in the setting with the same connectivity matrices.
 In particular, spectral methods perform well due to the fact that the singular subspace is shared in the expected adjacency matrices, and the population version of the matrix in which the embedding is performed captures the community structure after further correcting for degree heterogeneity via spherical normalization.
-In the scenario with different but random degree corrections (middle column) several methods are still able to perform accurately even when the population matrix does not have the correct clustering structure, possibly due to an averaging effect of the degree-correction parameters generated independently at random for each graph\footnote{Since \emph{all} of the degree-corrections are i.i.d., there is still a notion of an ``average matrix'' with the correct clustering structure.
-E.g., denoting $\E_{\theta} \bP\l$ as the expectation of the matrix $\bP\l$ by integrating with respect to the independence of the $\theta_i$'s, we see that $\E_{\theta} (\bP\l)_{ij} = c (\mathbf{Z}\bB\l \mathbf{Z}\t)_{ij}$ for $i \neq j$.}.
+In the scenario with different but random degree corrections (middle column) several methods are still able to perform accurately even when the population matrix does not have the correct clustering structure, possibly due to an averaging effect of the degree-correction parameters generated independently at random for each graph.
 Aggregation methods, such as the sum of the adjacency matrices, perform very well when the global structure of the graphs is the same, but are not able to identify the correct structure in the presence of severe parameter heterogeneity.
-Notably, in the alternating degrees scenario (right column), DC-MASE is the only method that performs accurately, whereas other methods struggle to identify the model communities and instead cluster the vertices based on degree similarity.
+Notably, in the alternating degrees scenario (right column), DC-MASE is the only method that performs accurately, whereas other methods struggle to identify the model communities.